Page loading ... Please wait.

 Printer Friendly Page

-When I have fresh strawberries on hand and ripe bananas sitting on the counter waiting to be used, I often turn to Strawberry Banana Muffins.
-Maybe you think this is an unusual combination, bananas and strawberries, but actually these two sweet fruits go quite well together.
-One thing these two fruits have in common is that while available year round they both are at their best in Spring.
+When you have fresh strawberries on hand and ripe bananas sitting on the counter, try these Strawberry Banana Muffins.
+They make a nice change from a regular banana muffin, and while you may think this is an unusual combination, bananas and strawberries, these two sweet fruits really go well together.

 For times when you have overripe bananas and don't want to bake with them right away, you can freeze them whole (in their peels), wrapped airtight, for up to 6 months.
 Or you can peel and mash them, stir in 1 teaspoon lemon juice for each banana, and freeze in an airtight container or bag.
 Then you are ready to make banana muffins anytime.

 Strawberry Banana Muffins: Preheat oven to 350 degrees F (177 degrees C).
-Position rack in center of oven.
-Line a 12 cup muffin pan with paper liners or grease with butter or a vegetable spray.
+Place the oven rack in the center of the oven.
+Line a 12 cup muffin pan with paper liners or lightly butter or spray the muffin cups with a vegetable spray.

 In a small saucepan melt the butter.
-Set aside.
+Let cool to room temperature.

-In a medium sized bowl whisk together the brown sugar, eggs, vanilla extract and mashed banana.
-Add the melted butter to the brown sugar mixture and stir to combine.
+In a medium sized bowl whisk together the eggs, vanilla extract and mashed banana.
+Add the melted butter and stir to combine.

-In another large bowl combine the flour, baking powder, baking soda, cinnamon, and salt.
+In another large bowl combine the flour, sugar, baking powder, baking soda, cinnamon, and salt.
 Gently fold in the berries, making sure they are coated with flour.
-This helps to prevent the berries from sinking during baking.
+(This helps to prevent the berries from sinking during baking.)
 Add the wet ingredients to the dry ingredients and stir only until the ingredients are just combined.
 Do not over mix the batter or tough muffins will result.

 Divide the batter evenly among the 12 muffin cups, using two spoons or an ice cream scoop.
-Place in the oven and bake until a tester inserted in the center of a muffin comes out clean, 20 to 25 minutes.
+Place in the oven and bake until a tester inserted in the center of a muffin comes out clean, about 20 to 25 minutes.
 Transfer to a wire rack to cool.
+Can be stored for a few days at room temperature.

 Strawberry Banana Muffins Recipe: